 (3) Where an amount determined as an amount constituting the chargeable amount for a billing cycle exceeds the greater of the amounts referred to in subsection (1)(a) and (b), the chargeable amount for that billing cycle shall be deemed, for the purposes of this Division, to be the lesser of the amounts referred to in subsection (1)(a) and (b).

-53. Amount payable under continuing credit contract
+53. Amount payable under contract, restrictions as to

 (1) A provision in a continuing credit contract which requires the debtor to pay to the credit provider an amount other than an amount that is —

-(a) the cash price of goods or services supplied by the credit provider or by another supplier in respect of payment for which credit is provided under the contract;
+(a) the cash price of goods or services supplied by the credit provider or by another supplier in respect of payment for which credit is provided under the contract; or

-(b) an amount of cash supplied by the credit provider or by another supplier for the supply of which credit is provided under the contract;
+(b) an amount of cash supplied by the credit provider or by another supplier for the supply of which credit is provided under the contract; or

-(c) a credit charge;
+(c) a credit charge; or

-(d) an amount of enforcement expenses;
+(d) an amount of enforcement expenses; or

-(e) an amount of stamp duty in respect of or in relation to the contract payable by the debtor to the credit provider;
+(e) an amount of stamp duty in respect of or in relation to the contract payable by the debtor to the credit provider; or

 (f) an amount payable under the contract by the debtor to the credit provider that is a prescribed charge for the purposes of this section; or